Russia Travel Advice

 Threat level: Medium–High

 Russia's security and stability may be undermined in the future due to its reliance on the energy sector and its decisiveness with its political affairs globally.
 Western sanctions and low oil prices have seen the Russian economy shrink in 2015.
-However with a weak Ruble, it is a lucrative spot for international tourists.
-With the preparations towards the 2018 World Cup, infrastructure may see improvements, alongside tourism security however it remains a destination to act cautiously in.
+However, with a weak Ruble, it is a lucrative spot for international tourists.

 2018 World Cup

-Russia is set to host the 2018 Football World Cup which expects to see thousands of tourists from all over the world flock to the country.
-If you would like up-to-date security and risk information for the World Cup, see: Russia 2018 World Cup security advice
+Russia hosted the 2018 Football World Cup that saw thousands of tourists from all over the world flocked to the country.
+See Russia 2018 World Cup security advice for information on the security for this event.

 Russia has dealt with some of the most severe terrorist attacks in the developed world for decades, escalating what was a nationalist-separatist insurgency in Chechnya into a widespread multifaceted terrorist dilemma for the country, involving Islamist factions such as recently the Islamic State (ISIS).

-The attacks have been indiscriminate over the years; from hostages taken in the thousands at hospitals, schools and large venues such as theatres through to passenger planes being taken down by suicide bombers and devices.
-There is no sign of recoil by the perpetrators in which they will not just target government establishments, but also civilian residences.
+The attacks have been indiscriminate over the years; from hostages taken in the thousands at hospitals, schools and large venues such as theatres, through to passenger planes being taken down by suicide bombers and devices.
+They will not just target government establishments but also civilian residences.

 There have also been clashes between Russian security forces and suspected ISIS militants in Dagestan, on the Russian/Azerbaijan border.